 How can you make yourself relatable to a later generation?
 How can you reach out into the future and lend a comforting hand?
 Some things in life never change.
-Matters of the heart.
-Hopes, dreams and fears.
-Talk often of these.
+Matters of the heart, hopes, dreams, and fears—talk often of these.

-What are the greatest moments of your life?
-The moments you stood at the crossroads and took the right turn?
-The day you met your wife.
-The day your child was born.
+These are the moments you stood at a crossroads and made the right choice.
+This is the day your child was born.
 The moment you discovered God.
-The times you jumped towards the sky and thought you would never stop smiling.
-Spread the joy!
+The memories that make you smile and fill you with gratitude.

 Sound off: What has been the greatest moment of your life?